paulbousquet/SmoothLP/README.md

 Inference is not well-defined in light of cross-validation.
 SmoothLP by construction will give more narrow confidence intervals than LP, but as shown in recent work by [Montiel Olea, Qian,Plagborg-Møller, and Wolf](https://arxiv.org/abs/2503.17144) this is necessarily a consequence of inducing bias.
 More specifically, they show SmoothLP severely undercovers when following the heuristic reccomendations of BB19 (compute the variance-covariance matrix Newey-West w/ a penalization parameter that is 10% of what was selected during cross-validation).
 So an open question is how should standard errors be computed.

 To decide on default behavior, I ran simulations using the [GitHub repo](https://github.com/ckwolf92/lp_var_nberma/tree/main) of MOQPMW to see what choices could improve the coverage properties.
 To those ends, here are the default behaviors (and reccomendations)
   * The default is Huber-White standard errors.
-This should be paired with including a healthy number of lags as controls.
+This should be paired with including a healthy number of lags (of the dependent and independent variables) as controls.
   * The default undersmoothing is 1%; see below for a graph of how different undersmoothing choices affect coverage (what's plotted is the fraction of DGPs for with the SmoothLP estimator has proper coverage for different undersmoothing choices).

 <p align="center">